 Your credit reports contain information about your history with loans, credit cards and credit lines.

 Creditors may use information directly from your credit reports to determine your creditworthiness, such as using your current monthly obligations to determine your DTI.
 Your credit reports could also indirectly impact your application because most generic credit scores are based entirely on the information in your credit reports.
 However, some bureaus are starting to look at nontraditional data as well.

 Even if a creditor uses a custom scoring model, “those almost always incorporate credit bureau data in them, such as your inquiries, [accounts] and delinquency history,” says Siddiqi.

 Some companies are starting to use other types of financial information that people are sharing with the company during the application process.

-One example is Petal, a credit card company that doesn’t require applicants to have credit scores, or even a credit report, to qualify.
-(Though if you do have a credit report, it may consider that information, too.)
+For example, some credit card companies don’t require applicants to have credit scores, or even a credit report, to qualify.

 FICO has announced a new scoring model, UltraFICO™ Score, which also lets you connect your bank accounts and considers that financial information when determining your score.